Jewels (Queen album)

 It was released alongside a DVD that bears the same name, which includes the official videos of the songs that make up the album plus two bonus tracks.

-On 26 January 2005 was released the album Jewels II in CD format, also only in Japan.
-To complete the collection, on September 30, 2005, Jewels I & II: Japan Tour 2005 Special Edition was launched to promote the Queen + Paul Rodgers Tour in that country.
+On 26 January 2005 the album Jewels II was released in CD format, also only in Japan.
+To complete the collection, on 30 September 2005, Jewels I & II: Japan Tour 2005 Special Edition was launched to promote the Queen + Paul Rodgers Tour in that country.
 It includes a CD with all the songs of Jewels and Jewels II, and an extra CD with two live videos of the concert of Queen in the Milton Keynes Bowl the 5 of June 1982.